-Román is a rotation student in our lab, he is studying Biology at the University of Guadalajara.
-He plans on graduating during 2021.
-Román joined our lab during the last semester of 2020 to gain insights into circadian biology and metabolic regulation.
+Román graduated in Biology from University of Guadalajara during 2022.
+He joined our lab in 2020 as a rotation student, to gain insights into circadian biology and metabolic regulation, and now he is pursuing his MS degree with a CONACyT fellowship.
 He is a calisthenics and bouldering enthusiast.

 Former lab members

 Quetzalcoatl Escalante Covarrubias, PhD.
 PhD. student 2016-2022.